ulrikstrid/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 <!--Cameligo-->

-As would be expected from a functional language, CameLIGO uses the value-binding notion of variables rather than assignment.
+As expected from a functional language, CameLIGO uses value-binding for variables rather than assignment.
 Variables are changed by replacement, with a new value being bound in place of the old one.

-> 💡 Don't worry if you don't understand the function syntax yet, we'll get to it in the upcoming sections of the docs
+> 💡 Don't worry if you don't understand the function syntax yet.
+We'll get to it in upcoming sections of the docs.

 ```cameligo